Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 According to The Capital View, as of August 1, 2019, Minnesota will also be one of 17 states that are now totally hands-free.

-With distracted drivers and DUI offenders on the road in Minnesota on occasion driving in the North Star State does not come without risk.
+With distracted drivers and DUI offenders on the road in Minnesota, on occasion, driving in the North Star State does not come without risk.

 There are also risks that come with owning a vehicle that has nothing to do with what happens while you are behind the wheel